epsilon537/boxlambda/docs/test-build-usb-hid.md

 Make sure Switch 0 (`SW0`) is in the *Off* position (flipped toward the edge of the board).

-Press some keys on the keyboard, move the mouse around.
+Press some keys on the keyboard, and move the mouse around.
 You should see the results in the Putty terminal.

 Flip `SW0` on.